eltrino/diamantedesk-documentation/user-guide/user-management.md

 title: User Management
 ---

-**User Management** serves to create new users in DiamanteDesk or to review/edit information about the existing ones.
+**User Management** serves to create new admin users in DiamanteDesk or to review/edit information about the existing ones.
 Each user has a certain role, access settings and belongs to one of the existing groups, defining his default permissions in the system.

 ![User Management](img/user_management.png)